 The entire process is carefully controlled and monitored by a computer, it can take anywhere from weeks to months.
 The final product is a 100% solids diamond that is optically, physically and chemically the same as mined diamonds.

 Tens of thousands of carats are produced in this way each year, and more are grown every day as more people make the change.

 Clarity of Lab grown diamonds

 Clarity is measured on a scale from FL to IF.
-If a diamond is FL it will have many inclusions that are visible with the naked eye.
+If a diamond is FL it will have many inclusions that are visible to the naked eye.
 An IF however has no inclusions visible to the naked eye.

 Most diamonds, especially those that will be cut into jewellery, are FLs.
 If an FL diamond is good enough for a piece of jewellery you would want to buy, then chances are it will have many inclusions.
-You might want to stay away from these because they could be very distracting.

 A lab diamond with an IF clarity is very desirable and hard to come by.
 They are perfect gems and very appealing.
 They have no inclusions visible on the surface and therefore do not need to be set with a prong setting.